 Christ's asks its Classics applicants to supply one example of marked written work that you feel accurately reflects your abilities and interests.
 In all cases work submitted must be your own original work, written in English and not more than 2,000 words in length.
 Normally it will have been completed during your normal course of AS or A level study and have been marked by your usual teacher.
 Full written work guidelines will be provided as part of the current applicants section on this website (published by 20 September each year).

-Interviews are held in early December: applicants will usually have two academic interviews at Christ's and a third at another college.
-The Christ's interviews will cover a range of topics based on the submitted application form and SAQ (for example, set-texts, wider reading, personal statement).
+If we invite you for interviews, these usually take place in early December.
+Those invited for Cambridge interviews are normally interviewed for 35-50 minutes in total.
+At Christ’s, we usually split the time into two interviews with academics in Classics.
+You will also have a third interview at another college.
+The Christ's interviews will cover a range of topics based on the UCAS application and additional questionnaire(s), (for example, set-texts, wider reading, personal statement).
 If you are applying for the three-year course, one of the interviews may also ask you to translate a very short piece of Latin or, if appropriate, Greek, orally (those applying for the three-year course are normally expected to be studying an A-level or equivalent in Latin).

-Further, more general information about interviews (including two useful films) is available in the Cambridge interviews section.
+Further, information about interviews (including two useful films) is available in the Cambridge interviews section, and after watching those films, you may like to look at the Classics interview advice film.
 In the case of Classics, international applicants are advised to apply for interview in Cambridge rather than an overseas interview (Classics is one of the restricted subjects).

 All those applying to the University of Cambridge for Classics who are called for interviews will also be asked to sit a written Admissions Assessment while in Cambridge, normally on the same day as their interviews.
 We organise this for you - there is nothing that you need to do to register.